How Facebook Groups Are Being Exploited To Spread Misinformation, Plan Harassment, And Radicalize People

 “Looking for a Facebook promotion expert to help you post and promote your products, services to millions of real and active Facebook group members ???” read one recent Fiverr ad.
 “Search no more.I am here to give you full expert service that will promote your ads or links to about 40 million real and active Facebook group members.”

 To learn how these providers add hundreds or thousands of members to groups, BuzzFeed News purchased a total of 6,000 members for three groups it set up.
-One company charged TK to provide 5,000 members for a group.
+One person on Fiverr charged $6 to provide 5,000 members for a group.
 BuzzFeed News then purchased two more sets of 500 members from different providers that were found by simply searching Google for “buy facebook group members.”

 One company charged $25 to add 500 members that were located in the US or UK.
 Another charged just $6 for 500 members that were not accounts specifically based in those two countries.
 In each case the process was the same: After the order was placed BuzzFeed News was contacted by email or Facebook and told to make a specific Facebook profile an administrator of the group.
 Once done, the administrator began quickly adding other Facebook accounts to the group.
 Suddenly these newly created groups appeared more popular than they were, and were likely to show up higher in search results on Facebook.